RA1990/practice-problems/README.md

 # Practice Problems
 A repo containing some fun coding challenges.
-They are in no particular order.
+The are in no particular order.

 ## Bigger words